qubard/Script-Enforcer-Bypass/README.md

 # Additional tips

 To obfuscate your scripts, run this Python3 script which outputs a new script that base64 encodes the script into base64 and then decodes it.
 Alternatively, you should override `render.capture` which can be used by server admins to take screenshots.
+Also, check out my other project [Chrollo](https://github.com/qubard/Chrollo) which lets you block anti-cheat scripts among many other things.

 ```
 code = ""